-Tl;dr: This is a simple accretion dilution template excel model to quickly calculate if an acquisition will create value for a public company (or not)
+Tl;dr: This is a simple accretion dilution model template excel model to quickly calculate if an acquisition will create value for a public company (or not)

-Download the accretion dilution template
+Download the accretion dilution model

 As a public company executive, or banker trying to make a buck for a prospective client, you are always thinking about increasing shareholder value.
 Why?
 Well, senior leadership’s bonuses are frequently linked to it, as often are egos.